-2. A one page narrative demonstrating how you are qualified for the position.
+2 A one page narrative demonstrating how you are qualified for the position.
 The narrative should take into consideration the selection criteria, describing your experience, training, education and/or awards you have received that are relevant to the position.
 If the narrative exceeds one page the additional pages will NOT be reviewed or evaluated.

 Additional documents submitted will not be accepted.
 Incomplete or late applications will not be considered.
-Your complete resume must be mailed, delivered, faxed, or emailed to:
+Your complete resume and one page narrative addressing the selection criteria must be mailed, delivered, faxed, or emailed to:

-GlobalCorps 529 14th Street, NW, Suite 700 Washington, DC 20045
+GlobalCorps 529 14th Street, NW, Suite 807 Washington, DC 20045 E-Mail Address: kshort@usaid.gov

-E-Mail Address: cshelley@usaid.gov and stratcomm@globalcorps.com